JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab4-ExtendingDataverseWithPowerFx.md

 It has been three months since WingTip Toys have deployed out the canvas app developed for the sellers in Lab 2 and 3.
 Due to the success of the initial rollout, additional budget has been allocated to extend out the organisations Power Platform environment, and to introduce a new application for the account management team, which will enable them to better manage all of WingTip Toys customers.
 After a meeting with the account management team, the following requirements have been identified:

 - The account management team would like to have a desktop based application that allows them to manage Contacts from their web browsers.
-- When the Address details of an Account record is updated, the account management team should have the option to update all the related Contact records with the same address details, by pressing a button on the Account form.
+- It is a requirement that all new Accounts in the system are populated with default information in the following key fields.
+Sellers frequently forget to provide these details, meaning that the account management team have to enter them manually.
+They have asked if this time consuming task could be automated via a single button press.
+    - **Credit Limit**
+    - **Payment Terms**
+    - **Freight Terms**
 - The account management team were impressed with the age calculation based on a Contacts birthday in the canvas app, and would like the same replicated and persisted in their new application.
 - The account management team frequently encounter issues with the telephone numbers provided by the sellers in the field, which causes issues with their click-to-dial solution.
 They would like a mechanism automatically validate and format the telephone numbers when they are entered into the system to align to the US standard format of **(NPA) NXX-XXXX**.
 - To assist the account management team in working with all Contacts for an Account, they would like a mechanism to list and then update related Contact records from the Account form.
 The account management team are expecting a similar user interface to the canvas app.